 That being said, there are plenty of other ways to save money on your wedding, so feel free to check out our wedding budget tips for more money-saving ideas!

-This article originally appeared on Your Money Geek and has been republished with permission & written by Jessica Bishop
+This article originally appeared on Wealth of Geeks and has been republished with permission & written by Jessica Bishop

 Josh writes about ways to make money, pay off debt, and improve yourself.
 After paying off $300,000 in student loans with his wife in less than five years, Josh started Money Life Wax and has been featured on Forbes, Business Insider, Huffington Post, and many more!
 In addition to being a life-long entrepreneur, Josh and his wife enjoy spending time with their newborn son, their chocolate lab named Morgan, working out, being outside, traveling, and helping others with their finances!
 In case you were wondering, Josh uses Personal Capital to track his net worth and his first investment account ever was an Acorns account 😎